RakhithJK/Tyrrrz-LightBulb-wiki/How-to-install-.NET-Core-runtime.md

 Open this link in your browser: https://dotnet.microsoft.com/download/dotnet-core/current/runtime

 Follow the directions on the left hand side to download .NET Core runtime for desktop apps.
 Choose either x64 or x86 depending on your operating system.
-If in doubt, you can download and install both :)

 ![Download runtime installer](https://i.imgur.com/d6RWP2q.png)